levinmat/PlaylistAnalyzer/README.md

 ##### Clustering Using All Features versus Only a Subset
 The following are both created using spectral clustering with 5 clusters.
-The left column is clustered using only the valence and acousticness audio features, while the right column used all the available features.
+The left column is clustered using only the *valence* and *acousticness* audio features, while the right column used all the available features.
 Clearly the plots are very different, as the left column shows how we typically visualize clustering, while the right column was clustered using more features than could fit on this 2D plot.

-Using Only Energy and Acousticness  |  Using All Features :-----------------------------:|:-------------------------:
+Using Only Valence and Acousticness  |  Using All Features :-----------------------------:|:-------------------------:
 ![Valence_vs_Acousticness_2D_spectral_5.png](sample_output/Valence_vs_Acousticness_2D_spectral_5.png)|![Valence_vs_Acousticness_spectral_5.png](sample_output/Valence_vs_Acousticness_spectral_5.png)

 ## Summary
 This project contains various functions to draw insights and create customized content based on different users' Top 100 playlists.
 Along the way, I've discovered some cool songs and artists from friends' Top 100 lists.
 More importantly, I have been able to share not only insights, but customized playlists with my friends for either dancing, studying, or just mimicking the audio profile of their Top 100 list.
-I have received positive feedback from several of the users who sent me their playlists, and will definitely continue working on this project and implementing new features.
+I have received positive feedback from several of the users who sent me their playlists, and will definitely continue working on this project and implementing new features in the future.

 Feel free to contact me ([mlevin6@u.rochester.edu](mailto:mlevin6@u.rochester.edu)) with any comments or suggestions about this project!